JayakarAddepalli/JayakarAddepalli/README.md

 # Hi there I'm Jayakar Addepalli👋

-I am a dedicated professional seeking opportunities in the field of Python full stack development.
-My skills span across various technologies, and I have hands-on experience in building projects using HTML, CSS, JavaScript, React, Python, Django, and SQL.<br><br>
+"I am a dedicated professional seeking opportunities in the field of Python full stack development.
+My skills span across various technologies, and I have hands-on experience in building projects using HTML, CSS, JavaScript, React, Python, Django, and SQL."<br><br>

 ## Github Stats: